sbeuret/ADAProject_Bacsa_Beuret_Santarelli/README.md

 Please go to the readme of the project

-Kiran Bacsa
+Kiran Bacsa \n
-Samuel Beuret
+Samuel Beuret \n
-Valentine Santarelli
+Valentine Santarelli \n